venj/Sugar_Linux/Readme.markdown

 Note
 ----

-This is just a test.
+This is a test for how Swift package manager works on Linux platform.
 Do no use in real project.

 Anyway, I will make [Sugar](https://github.com/venj/Sugar) project cross-platform is possible in future.